-APPENDIX A: Data and Variables
+APPENDIX A: Data and variables

 A.1.
-The Survey and Register Data Sources
+The survey and register data sources

-Registry data was accessed at the Statistics Denmark server and include administrative data on the full population.
+Registry data were accessed at the Statistics Denmark server and include administrative data on the full population.
 The data is maintained and provided by Statistics Denmark and is derived from the administrative registers of governmental agencies that are merged using a unique social security number.
-Survey questions were planned by Martin D. Munk (Aalborg University's Copenhagen campus) and Panu Poutvaara within the project "Danes Abroad: Economic and Social Motivations for Emigration and Return Migration", financed by the Danish Council for Independent Research | Social Sciences (FSE).
+Survey questions were planned by Martin D. Munk (Aalborg University's Copenhagen campus) and Panu Poutvaara within the project "Danes Abroad: Economic and Social Motivations for Emigration and Return Migration", financed by the Danish Social Science Research Council.
 The data collection was carried out in 2008 by Statistics Denmark.
-Statistics Denmark used full population registers from 1987 to 2007 to identify all Danish citizens who had emigrated in 1987, 1988, 1992, 1993, 1997, 1998, 2001, or 2002, were aged at least 18 on their day of emigration and at most 59 by January 2007, and had not returned to Denmark.
+Statistics Denmark used full population registers from 1987 to 2007 to identify all Danish citizens who had emigrated in 1987, 1988, 1992, 1993, 1997, 1998, 2001 or 2002, were aged at least 18 on their day of emigration and at most 59 by January 2007, and had not returned to Denmark.
 The survey only included those emigrants who had at least one parent born in Denmark.
 In web surveys, each respondent had a personalized link that allowed linking responses with population registers.
 Respondents were informed of the survey's purpose and of how their replies would be used.

 A major challenge in reaching Danes living abroad is that there is no address data for them in Danish registers.
 In total, 17,309 Danes who were aged at least 18 on their day of emigration and at most 59 by 1 January 2007 had not returned to Denmark by 1 January 2007 but had relatives in Denmark.
 Of these, 9,415 had a parent or sibling living in Denmark with contact information.
 Statistics Denmark contacted the parents or siblings of all of these individuals.
 Relatives provided e-mail addresses of 6,984 emigrants.
 After several tests, the final web-based questionnaire was sent to all emigrants in June 2008, followed by three reminders sent to those who did not reply.
 By the end of data collection in August 2008, 4,260 had replied.
 The 61% response rate is very high for web-based surveys.
 Three respondents who were older than 59 in 2007 were excluded from the subsequent analysis.
+Table A.8 reports response rates according to the year of emigration and the destination country, including emigrants to Greenland and the Faroe Islands.
+There are no large differences in response rates.
 In the final analysis, emigrants whose initial destination or the destination at the time of the survey was Greenland or the Faroe Islands were excluded because these are autonomous territories within Denmark.
 This provides N=4,068 for the analysis of respondents who have not returned.